From the deployment

 From internal tool to platform

-TradeFlow Crew started as something we built for ourselves.
+TradeFlow Crew started as a production system we built for Anveeka Trade — a real business with real buyers, not a prototype.
 We are productizing it for FMCG distributors and agri exporters.
 This case study is the proof of concept.
 If your operation matches what's described — manual coordination across phone and chat, a factory team working from verbal plans, pricing disputes from mid-cycle rate changes — the next step is a scoping call, not a sales deck.

 Frequently asked questions